nandac/letterloom/src/construct-outputs.typ

         rows: 2,
         row-gutter: 10pt,
         column-gutter: 40pt,
-        // if a row does not contain 3 signatures pad the
+        // If a row does not contain 3 signatures pad the
         // remaining cells with a blank-space
         ..sigs.map(signatory =>
         signatory.at("signature", default: rect(height: 40pt, stroke: none))) + (blank-space, ) * (sigs-per-row - sigs.len()),